RedHatSatellite/soe-ci/README.md

 ### Git Repository
 * Clone the following two git repos:
-    * https://github.com/RedHatEMEA/soe-ci These are the scripts used to by Jenkins to drive CI
+    * https://github.com/RedHatSatellite/soe-ci These are the scripts used to by Jenkins to drive CI
-    * https://github.com/RedHatEMEA/acme-soe This is a demo CI environment
+    * https://github.com/RedHatSatellite/acme-soe This is a demo CI environment
 * Push these to a private git remote (or branch/fork on github).
 * Edit the build plan on your Jenkins instance so that the two SCM checkouts point (one for acme-soe, the other for soe-ci) point to your private git remote - you will need to edit both of these.
 * Make sure to set up the files `script-env-vars.groovy  script-env-vars-puppet-only.groovy  script-env-vars-rpm.groovy`
-    * be sure to have different a PUPPET_REPO_ID for the full and puppet-only build.
+    * be sure to have a different PUPPET_REPO_ID for the full and puppet-only build.
 * Maintain your pipeline script `Jenkinsfile` in soe-ci.git
 * Commit and push to git